+Secondary Schools

-Secondary Schools 3 credits each This two-semester course is required for secondary school interns in the Adelphi Internship Program.
+This two-semester course is required for secondary school interns in the Adelphi Internship Program.
 Students are observed in their classroom by both mentor teachers in the school and University supervisors.
-Students are required to attend weekly seminars in general and specific problems of teaching.
+Students are required to attend weekly seminars in general and specific problems of

-EDU 764 and EDU 767 Internship Student Teaching
+EDU 764 and EDU 767 Internship Student Teaching TESOL 3 credits each